dbx02/Aut.Testing_Selenium_Webpage/README.md

 I plan to continue enhancing these tests by:
 - Expanding the test coverage to include more scenarios.
 - Refactoring the code to improve maintainability.
-- Integrating with a CI/CD pipeline to automate the testing process further.

----

-This version mentions the course you participated in and maintains the straightforward tone you're aiming for.
-Let me know if any further adjustments are needed!